pubnub/pubnub-mcp-server/resources/sdk_docs/rust_presence.md

 ### Returns

-HereNowResult:
+here_now() returns HereNowResult:
-- total_channels: u32 — Total channels in the response.
+- total_channels — u32.
+Total number of channels.
-- total_occupancy: u32 — Total users across provided channels.
+- total_occupancy — u32.
+Number of all users in the provided channels.
-- channels: Vec<HereNowChannel> — Per-channel details.
+- channels — Vec<HereNowChannel>.
+One per channel.

 HereNowChannel:
-- name: String — Channel name.
+- name — String.
+Channel name.
-- occupancy: u32 — Users in the channel.
+- occupancy — u32.
+Number of users in the channel.
-- occupants: Vec<HereNowUser> — User details.
+- occupants — Vec<HereNowUser>.

 HereNowUser:
-- user_id: String — User ID.
+- user_id — String.
+ID of the user.
-- state: serde_json::Value — User state (Vec<u8> if not using default serde).
+- state — serde_json::Value.
+User state.
+If not using default serde, this is Vec<u8>.

 ## Where now

+##### Requires Presence

+Presence add-on must be enabled for your key in the Admin Portal.
+For how to receive presence events, see Presence Events.

-Returns the list of channels to which a given user ID is currently subscribed.
+Returns the list of channels to which a user ID is currently subscribed.

+##### Timeout events

-Timeout events: If the app restarts within the heartbeat window, no timeout event is generated.
+If the app restarts within the heartbeat window, no timeout event is generated.

 ### Method(s)

+To call where_now(), use the following method in the Rust SDK:

 ```
 `1pubnub